 - Asian Medicine

 - Object Number:

-- netsuke, costume (personal accessories), obstetrics (general), costume (personal accessories), netsuke, obstetrics (general), obstetrics
+- netsuke, costume (personal accessories), obstetrics (general) and costume (personal accessories), netsuke, obstetrics (general) and obstetrics

 - visual and verbal communication

 We encourage the use and reuse of our collection data.

 Data in the title, made, maker and details fields are released under Creative Commons Zero